icta-tecaji/linux-containers/11_LXD_Networking_and_WebUI/README.md

 Try to access UI by visiting `https://<IP>:8443/`

 Follow on-screen instructions to add client certificates.
+Attempt Private Browsing if your browser is not sending a client certificate.